cdbale/Hackathon/README.md

 Our proposed solution will be most useful applicable in use cases where the desired specificy of location is known.
 We highlight some of these cases in the **Statistical Metrics** section of this document.

-We have provided all [code](https://github.com/cdbale/Hackathon/blob/master/Code/korean_trajectories_analysis.md) and [data](https://github.com/cdbale/Hackathon/tree/master/Data) used in our calculations and our proposed solution in the `Code` and `Data` folders of this repository.

 ### Project Assumptions & Out of Scope Matters

 Due to the shortened timeline of this project, our team made a number of assumptions and selected to only address a sub-set of the issues related to the trade-off between data location and privacy.